gitter-badger/zeatef.github.io/README.md

-Create my personal website using rubyonrails.
+Create my personal website using ruby on rails.